apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-applications/hadoop-yarn-submarine/src/site/markdown/InstallationGuide.md

 ### GCC Version

-Check the version of GCC tool
+Check the version of GCC tool (to compile kernel).

 ```bash
 gcc --version